-This Memorandum of Understanding ("MOU" or "Agreement") sets forth the terms of agreement reached between the County of Riverside, (hereinafter referred to as "County") and the Riverside Sheriffs' Association, Inc. (herein referred to as "RSA" or "Association") as the Exclusive Employee Organization for employees in the representation unit described under Article II.
-This MOUemorandum of Understanding is in effect July 1, 2016 June 5, 2012 through June 30, 20176.
+This Memorandum of Understanding ("MOU" or "Agreement") sets forth the terms of agreement reached between the County of Riverside, ("County") and the Riverside Sheriffs' Association (RSA or "Association") as the Exclusive Employee Organization for employees in the representation unit described under Article II.
+This MOU is in effect from December 10, 2019 to December 9, 2024.
+As the parties negotiated language modifications for this MOU in 2021, the effective date of modifications to this MOU will be as specifically provided by the provisions the parties agreed to add, delete or modify in their MOU.
+However, the parties agree that unless specifically addressed in this MOU, neither an employee nor the County will be provided retroactive adjustments to any terms and conditions of employment based on the changes made to this MOU.